elasticlib/elasticlib/README.md

 * More advanced features like filtered replications, customizable indexation...
 * Enhancement of existing functionalities.

 ## Contributing

 Any contribution is welcome!
-Some guidelines and instructions in order to get started coming soon...
+Please consult the [contributing page on the wiki](https://github.com/elasticlib/elasticlib/wiki/Contributing) for further information.

 ## Copyright and license